joshuacords/opr/OPR-Riverside-Version.md

 ## Starting a Game
 ### Placing Objectives
 After the table has been prepared, you and your opponent must set up D3+2 objective markers on the battlefield.
 The players roll-off and the winner picks who places the first objective marker.
 Then the players alternate in placing one marker each outside of the deployment zones and over 9” away from other markers. *Note that markers can’t be placed in unreachable position, like impassable terrain.*

 ### Choosing Deployment Zone and Activation Order
-The players roll-off and the winner chooses either the deployment zone their army deploys on or who activates first, the loser chooses the other.
+The players roll-off and the winner chooses either the Deployment Zone their army deploys on or who activates first, the loser chooses the other.

 ### Round Phases
 The game consist of 4 Rounds with phases in this order: